Poly-Haven/HAT/README.md

 # HAT
-Haven Asset Tester - A Blender add-on we use for asset QC
+Haven Asset Tester - A Blender add-on we use for texture and model QC

 ## How to install: